ClapeyronThermo/Clapeyron.jl/README.md

 | Critical pressure    | :heavy_check_mark: |
 | Critical volume      | :heavy_check_mark: |

-We will also provide a Tp-flash algorithm (Rachford-Rice and HELD alogrithm).
+We will also provide Tp-flash algorithms (Rachford-Rice and HELD alogrithm).

 Note that at its current stage, OpenSAFT is still in the very early stages of development, and things may be moving around or changing rapidly, but we are very excited to see where this project may go!